YCChu1995/Auto-PNG-Extractor/README.md

 # Auto-PNG-Extractor
-This APP automatically extract PNG images of any object of interest from any normal image.
+This APP automatically extracts PNG images of any object of interest from any normal image.